EMBA Executive Management

 - A current resume to allow the Admissions Committee the opportunity to assess the individual’s work experience.

 - Employer nomination form and two letters of recommendation from individuals who know the applicant in a professional capacity, one of which must be from the applicant’s employer.
 The employer nomination form must be completed by someone other than those completing the letters of recommendation.
 Self-employed applicants may substitute the employer nomination with a third professional reference.

 - In the case of students whose native language is not English, a score of at least 550 (paper based), 213 (computer based), or 80 (internet based) on the Test of English as a Foreign Language (TOEFL) is mandatory. **

-* The GMAT can be waived for applicants with sufficient supervisory experience.
+* The GMAT can be waived for applicants with sufficient supervisory experience and competitive GPA.